ykankaya/pvimport/README.md

 # Specifies the type of hypervisor (xen or vmware).
 readonly r_hypervisor_type="type"

-# Specifies the user and the port number through which the connection
+# Specifies the port number through which the connection
 # to the remote server is established.
 # The ip address or hostname is determined by the parameter (-h|--host).
-readonly r_user="user"
 readonly r_port="port"

 # Specifies the remote path (remember to create it) on the remote machine